 Unfortunately, there's some major controversy surrounding the delta-8 form of THC.

 D9 THC is the form you may be most familiar with.
-It is considered to be a major cannabinoid because it naturally occurs in large amounts in a plant.
+It is considered a major cannabinoid because it naturally occurs in large amounts in a plant.

 D8 and D10 are minor cannabinoids because they are only naturally present in very small amounts.